VasanthVanan/vasanthvanan.github.io/Reverse Engineering/_posts/2024-11-30-unix-epoch.markdown

 1733012075
 ```

-Okay, a quick fix using `datetime` module with `utcfromtimestamp` function worked like a charm.
+A quick fix using `datetime` module with `utcfromtimestamp` function worked like a charm.

 ```python
 import time